Kyoto Koka University ロゴ

 With this philosophy as a basis, we practice education that is more attuned to the needs of each student with the aim of realizing a future of "Well-Being" in which all people can live healthy lives.

-We have a seven member support team, including class advisors and staff from the Center for International Exchange, so each international student is comfortable in their daily life.
-For language support, in addition to regular classes such as “Japanese Language,” “Japanese Circumstances,” and “Business Japanese,” there is an extracurricular activity called “Japanese Language Community” held twice a week, in which “Japanese Peer Supporters” provide learning support.
-In addition, the Employment Support Center provides courteous and individualized support for international students seeking employment in Japan.
+We have a team of seven people, including class advisors and staff from the International Center, to support every international student and ensure a comfortable university life.
+For language support, in addition to regular classes such as “Japanese Language”, “Introduction to Japan”, and “Business Japanese”, there is an extracurricular activity called “Japanese Language Community” held two or three times a week, in which “Japanese Language Peer Supporters” provide learning support.
+Furthermore, the Career Support Center provides individualized guidance to international students seeking employment in Japan.

 2. Learning about Traditional Japanese Culture

 At Koka, students will learn about Japan's traditional culture as part of their compulsory studies.
-Through experience-based learning, students will acquire techniques in flower arrangement, tea ceremony, etiquette, calligraphy, and kimono dressing.
-Leading to a deeper understanding of each topic.
-There are also a wide range of traditional culture clubs.
+Through experience-based learning, students will explore the appeal and techniques of traditional arts such as etiquette, flower arrangement, tea ceremony, and calligraphy, deepening their understanding.
+There are also a wide range of traditional culture clubs, such as kimono dressing.

 3. Many International Exchange and Volunteer Opportunities

-We also support students in making friends through regular events such as the “Multicultural Lounge,” an exchange event with Japanese students, and the “International Exchange Gathering.”
+We also help students make friends by regularly holding exchange events with Japanese students, such as the “International Exchange Gathering.”

 We also value our local community and offer a wide range of volunteer opportunities to connect with the Kyoto community.
-Many international students are registered with the “Koka Liaison Club” and are active in local events, such as Kids' Cafeterias, the Kyoto Marathon, and more.
+Many international students join the “Koka Liaison Club” and are active in local events, such as Kids' Cafeterias, the Kyoto Marathon, and more.
 Students are able to deepen their relationships not only with each other but also with the local community.

 Kyoto Koka being a Buddhist university allowed me to gain a deeper understanding of Buddhism and see life and the world from a new perspective.
 At Koka, I could feel the delicate beauty unique to a women's university.
 I hope you too will come and enjoy a wonderful student life in Kyoto, a city with a deep history and a sense of modern fashion!